Skip to Content

 To diagnose a glomus tumor, your doctor will:

-• Do an exam.
-Doctors do a physical exam to find these tumors, which appear as reddish-blue masses behind the eardrum.
+• Do an exam — Doctors do a physical exam to find these tumors, which appear as reddish-blue masses behind the eardrum.
 They may inspect the vocal cords and back of the throat or neck for other tumors.

 • Order imaging and other tests.

-Tests for diagnosing glomus tumors
+Tests to diagnose glomus tumors

 • Angiogram.